 During our Opening Day celebration you can:

 - Mingle with living history volunteers who bring the Blue Ridge mountain culture to life in our historic buildings along the Biltmore Campus Trail.

 - Enjoy the paved and wheelchair accessible trails, as well as in-door exhibit hall, film, scavenger hunts, and more

 Details about old time plowing:

 Are you a regular visitor of the Cradle of Forestry in America?
-Purchase an annual membership in the gift shop for you or the family and receive free entrance (remember, Tuesdays are always free for everyone!) on daily or non-event days.
+Purchase an annual membership in the gift shop for you or the family and receive free entrance to the site.